Dewb/radome/README.md

 This is pre-release software optimized for our particular circumstances and hardware, but it should theoretically be useful to other people doing rear projection onto skinned domes (or, with small modifications, other geometry.)

-Radome has been tested on OSX 10.8 and 10.9.
-Windows support (without Syphon) is planned, but at the moment the build tree is Mac only.
+Radome has been tested on OSX 10.8 through 10.10, with both Xcode 5 and 6.
+Windows support (with Spout instead of Syphon) is planned, but at the moment the build tree is Mac only.

-Radome is built with openFrameworks v0.7.4.
+Radome is built with openFrameworks v0.8.4.
 The following non-core addons are required:
 * ofxCubeMap
-* ofxFenster
 * ofxUI
 * ofxSyphon
 * ofxAutoReloadedShader